The profile of the Higgs boson -- status and prospects: Higgs boson production and decays at the LHC

 Based on data collected until the end of 2017, corresponding to an integrated luminosity of about 80~\fbs\ and in combination with the results based on the Run-1 data, the \hbb\ decay mode was observed with significance of 5.4$\sigma$ and 5.6$\sigma$ by the ATLAS \cite{ATLAS:2018kot} and CMS \cite{CMS:2018nsn} collaborations, respectively.
 Additionally, a combination of Run-2 results searching for the Higgs boson produced in association with a vector boson established at the same time the observation of the $VH$ production mode \cite{ATLAS:2018kot}.

 Even more challenging is the search for couplings of the Higgs boson to fermions of the second generation.
 In the complete Run-2 dataset only about 2000 \hmumu\ events (Fig.~\ref{fig:higgs-prod-dec}i) are expected to be produced on top of a huge background from Drell-Yan production.
 Despite this, both collaborations have seen interesting indications for the presence of such decays, with observed significances of 3.0$\sigma$ \cite{CMS:2020xwi} and 2.0$\sigma$ \cite{ATLAS:2020fzp} in the CMS and ATLAS experiments, respectively.
-To reach these sensitivities, categorisation into different production modes and the use of BDT discriminants were necessary.
-Also in this case, the observed rates are in agreement with the expectations for a SM Higgs boson.
+To reach these sensitivities, categorisation into different topologies and the use of BDT discriminants were necessary.
+The observed rates are found to be in agreement with the expectations for a SM Higgs boson.

 The collaborations have also started to address the next challenge, the search for $\hcc$ decays (Fig.~\ref{fig:higgs-prod-dec}h).
 Like the observation of the \hbb\ decay mode, this search is based on the associated production of the Higgs boson with a vector boson ($VH$ production), such that leptons provide both the trigger signature and a significant background rejection.
 A key asset in this search is a strong identification of $c$-quark jets and their separation from $b$-quark and light-quark and gluon jets.
-Corresponding novel charm taggers and analysis methods have been developed based on machine-learning techniques.
+Novel charm taggers and analysis methods have been developed based on machine-learning techniques.
 Given the analysis challenges and the small couplings to the relatively light c-quark, the Run-2 data do not yet provide sensitivity to reach the expected SM rates.
 However, limits on the observed signal strength of $\hcc$ contributions have been set by the CMS and ATLAS collaborations to correspond to 14 \cite{CMS:2022psv} and 26 \cite{ATLAS:2022ers} times the SM values, respectively.

 In summary, Higgs boson couplings to fermions of the third generation have been clearly established in Run 2 at the LHC and first steps towards a measurements of couplings to second-generation fermions have been made and the results look very promising.
 More data from Run 3 and beyond are essential to firmly establish these couplings and to measure their values.